Aastha-Kumari-123/Assignment-cpp/README.md

 ## Topic 1: C++ Basics

 1. **Hello World Program**
-   Program to print `Hello World` using C.
+   Program to print `Hello World` using C++.

 2. **Data Types and Sizes**
-   Program to demonstrate different data types in C and display their sizes.
+   Program to demonstrate different data types in C++ and display their sizes.

 3. **Swap Two Numbers (Using Third Variable)**
    Program to swap two numbers using a temporary variable.